-As you probably already knew, Wikipedia is a website.
-A website has content—the articles, and user interface—the menus around the articles and the various screens that let editors edit the articles and communicate to each other.
+As you probably already know, Wikipedia is a website.
+A website has content—the articles; and it has user interface—the menus around the articles and the various screens that let editors edit the articles and communicate to each other.

-Another thing that you probably already knew is that Wikipedia is massively multilingual, so both the content and the user interface must be translated.
+Another thing that you probably already know is that Wikipedia is massively multilingual, so both the content and the user interface must be translated.

 Translation of articles is a topic for another post.
 This post is about getting all of the user interface translated to your language, as quickly and efficiently as possible.

 The most important piece of software that powers Wikipedia and its sister projects is called MediaWiki.
 As of today, there are 3,335 messages to translate in MediaWiki.
 “Messages” in the MediaWiki jargon are strings that are shown in the user interface, and that can be translated.
 In addition to core MediaWiki, Wikipedia also has dozens of MediaWiki extensions installed, some of them very important—extensions for displaying citations and mathematical formulas, uploading files, receiving notifications, mobile browsing, different editing environments, etc. There are around 3,500 messages to translate in the main extensions, and over 10,000 messages to translate if you want to have all the extensions translated.
 There are also the Wikipedia mobile apps and additional tools for making automated edits (bots) and monitoring vandalism, with several hundreds of messages each.